za-zliea/raspi-utility-dockerfile/README.md

 noobs dockerfile for utility on raspi

 ## Ready to Build
-1. Copy .env.sh to env.sh
+1. Copy env.sh.sample to env.sh
 2. Modify env.sh **REGISTRY** environment to your own image prefix
 3. build base image first
 4. build other image